denvash/jesta-android-app/README.md

 - Ask for a Jesta - post a job for people around you.
   - Post a Jesta for people around you.
   - Post an Image describing the situation
-  - Add #Tags and search options for others.
+  - Add `tags` and search options for others.
   - Private Chat with your Jesta doers!

 - Do a Jesta - choose a task for you.